Active network management for electrical distribution systems: problem formulation, benchmark, and approximate solution: Notation

 \subsubsection{Transition function}

 The system evolution from a state $\bm{s}_t$ to a state $\bm{s}_{t+1}$ is described by the transition function $f$.
-The new state $\bm{s}_{t+1}$ depends, in addition to the preceding state, on the control actions $\bm{a}_t$ of the DSO and of the realization of the stochastic processes, modeled as Markov processes.
-More specifically, we have
+The new state $\bm{s}_{t+1}$ depends, in addition to the preceding state, on the control actions $\bm{a}_t$ and on the realization of the stochastic processes:

 where $\mathcal{W}$ is the set of possible realizations of a random process.
 The general evolution of the system is thus governed by relation